AviatrixSystems/Docs/HowTos/FAQ.rst

 Aviatrix provides multiple featrues to ensure your Transit Network is secure, as described below.

- 1. Enable `Gatewazy Subnet Monitoring <http://docs.aviatrix.com/HowTos/gateway.html#monitor-gateway-subnet>`_.
+ 1. Enable `Gateway Subnet Monitoring <http://docs.aviatrix.com/HowTos/gateway.html#monitor-gateway-subnet>`_.
 When this feature is enabled, the Controller will monitor the selected public subnets periodically.
 When it detects any instances being launched on these subnets, the Controller will alert the admin and stop the instances.

  #.
 Enable `VPC Egress Firewall`.
 If you need to optimize application performance, you should consider allowing instances to access Internet directly, rather than backhauling to on-prem.
 When this feature is enabled, any traffic initiated from instances on the private subnet must go through the inline and in VPC egress whitelists before going out to Internet.